DevilAguo0/hiddify/How-to-activate-WARP-on-the-Hiddify-panel.md

 </div>

 # How to activate WARP on the Hiddify panel
 Many websites, including Google, restrict the access of users through VPN.
-Because several different connections go from the same IP server to Google's server at the same time, this behavior is similar to cyber malicious behavior, and because of this, the connection is disrupted, and Google gives a 403 error, for example.
+Because several different connections go from the same IP to Google's server at the same time, this behavior is similar to cyber malicious behavior, and because of this, the connection is disrupted, and Google gives a 403 error, for example.
 Other websites do not allow communication and use of the service.
 Here is one way to solve the problem using Cloudflare's WARP service.

 ## What is WARP?
 Warp is a Cloudflare service that provides secure and encrypted communication over its network.
 After performing security checks on the target client and making sure there is no malicious behavior, it opens the connection to the Internet.
 It assigns an IP to that system and communicates through it.
 In fact, Warp is a tool that hides your server IP from the sites that your users visit.
 Because the IP of the server is hidden, so access is established.